strhodler/utxopocket-android/docs/getting-started.md

 - Descriptor validation errors usually mean a missing wildcard (`*`) or a private key snippet—double-check the source wallet export.
 - To test panic wipe safely, use only testnet wallets; the action deletes all local data and you will need to re-import descriptors afterward.

 You are now ready to monitor real watch-only wallets on mainnet.
-Keep descriptors safe, rotate Tor identities as needed, and use the health indicators to spot privacy or inventory issues early.
+Keep descriptors safe and rotate Tor identities as needed to maintain privacy.